 - Enroll in at least 12 credit hours that apply to the student’s chosen program of study;

 - Be college ready based on placement or completion of entry-level, college-level mathematics and English*;

 - Be classified as a resident for tuition purposes;

-- Complete the Free Application for Federal Student Aid (FAFSA) and have an Expected Family Contribution (EFC) of 8500 or less.
+- Complete the Free Application for Federal Student Aid (FAFSA) and have an Expected Family Contribution (EFC) of 8500 or less; and

-*To be considered “college-ready” for the purpose of SSOG Program eligibility, a student must be 1) currently or previously enrolled in a 100 or above level mathematics and English course, 2) placed into a college-level course under institutional placement policies for placement into at least Math120 and English 101, or 3) previously successfully completed remedial coursework (evident by a C or better in Math 096 and/or English 098).
+*To be considered “college-ready” for the purpose of SSOG Program eligibility, a student must be 1) currently or previously enrolled in a 100 or above level mathematics and English course, 2) placed into a college-level course under institutional placement policies for placement into at least Math 120 and English 101, including corequisite courses, or 3) previously successfully completed remedial coursework (evident by a C or better in Math 096 and/or English 098).

 Completion of the FAFSA is a critical step toward receiving an SSOG award.
-Funds for the SSOG Program are limited and are awarded to the students with the most financial need first.
-In other words, funds are awarded to eligible students in ascending EFC order, starting with 0 EFC up to 8500 EFC, until funds are exhausted.
-Financial need is based on the expected family contribution is determined through completion of the FAFSA.
+Funds for the SSOG program are limited and are awarded to students enrolled in 15 credits with the most financial need first.
+Financial need is based on the Expected Family Contribution (EFC), which is determined through completion of the FAFSA.
+Successively within each tier (students in at least 15 credits would be awarded first, followed by students in less than 15 credits and in their final semester of enrollment prior to graduation, then any other students in 12 or more credits), funds are awarded to eligible students in ascending EFC order, starting with 0 EFC up to 8500 EFC, until funds are exhausted.
+By requiring FAFSA completion for eligibility, the program allows the State to leverage federal aid to the greatest extent possible.